Difficult Bible Quiz about the Bible Persons.

 b.
 Miriam.

-During the exodus, Moses's older sister Miriam was buried at Kadesh.
+During the exodus, Moses's older sister Miriam died and was buried at Kadesh.

 -